At £375 the new Theraface Pro combines 8 beauty gadgets in one. Find out what we and a dermatologist think

 What is percussive therapy?

-Percussive therapy for face: good idea?
+Percussive therapy for your face: a good idea?

-Research has shown that when it comes to improving muscle strength and muscle performance, percussive therapy on the body works.
+Research has shown that when it comes to improving muscle strength and performance, percussive therapy on the body works.
 It’s why so many professional athletes are fans of massage guns.
 However, if you already own a body massage gun, even the Theragun Mini, it's not advised to put it on your face.
 The attachments are too big and could be far too aggressive.
-In terms of what percussive therapy does for the face, it’s exactly the same as elsewhere on the body - it releases tension and soothes aching muscles.
+In terms of what percussive therapy does for the face, it’s exactly the same as elsewhere on the body: it releases tension and soothes aching muscles.

 Victoria Woodhall, Get The Gloss Editorial Director put the Theraface Pro to the test: